dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

          |-- paper-year-part1.npy
          |-- paper-year-part2.npy

-All the data files are chunked into two parts, including the node ID data of each type (e.g., author, institution, paper), edge ID data of each relation (e.g., writes, affiliates, cites) and node features.
+All the data files are chunked into two parts, including the edge data of each relation (e.g., writes, affiliates, cites) and node features.
+If the graph has edge features, they will be chunked into multiple files too.
 All ID data are stored in CSV (we will illustrate the contents soon) while node features are stored in numpy arrays.

-The ``meta.json`` stores all the metadata information such as the file names and the chunk sizes.
+The ``metadata.json`` stores all the metadata information such as the file names and the chunk sizes.

 .. code-block:: python